Puppeteer API Reference for axe DevTools for Web

 2. rulesetID (optional): a stock ruleset ID

-To use a specific version of axe-core, other than what is included as standard with your version of axe DevTools, you can pass an axe-core source file in as an argument.
-This will cause your axe DevTools instance to run this axe-core version instead of the version included automatically as a dependency.
-To do this, first, create an axe source object by reading the axe-core file from the filesystem.
-Then, pass your axe DevTools instance the axe source object.
+To use a specific version of axe-core (other than what is included as standard with your version of axe DevTools for Web), you can pass an axe-core source file in as an argument.
+First, create an axe source object by reading the axe-core file from the filesystem.
+Then, pass your axe DevTools instance to the axe source object:

 const axeSource = fs.readFileSync('./axe-3.0.js', 'utf8');